The Best Burritos in Los Angeles

-The burrito, a beloved Mexican food item featuring a flour tortilla and a range of fillings, has origins in northern Mexico, with most people pointing toward the border town of Ciudad Juárez.
-Now, some of the most famous burritos are rooted in California.
-In Los Angeles, we’re not bound by any particular traditions, so you’ll find a far larger variety, including numerous veg-friendly options.
-L.A.’s most famous burrito may belong to El Tepeyac Café in Boyle Heights, but there are many more options besides the ginormous Manuel's Special Burrito.
+Los Angeles isn't bound by any particular traditions, so you’ll find a wide variety of burritos, including numerous veg-friendly options.
+The city's most famous burrito may be at El Tepeyac Café in Boyle Heights, but there are many more options besides the ginormous Manuel's Special Burrito.
 From classics to new school variations, read on for the best burritos in LA.

 Al & Bea’s Mexican Food